Penalizing complexity priors for Bayesian inference of circular models: Simulation Study and Comparisons

-From the results in \autoref{fig:vm_simulation}, we can see that both PCU and PCP priors perform robustly well with different values of $\alpha$ (resulting in different values of $\lambda$), whilst the posterior for $\operatorname{Gamma}\left(1,b\right)$ priors act differently especially when the sample size is small and the concentration is high.
-This fact indicates that the $\operatorname{Gamma}\left(1,b\right)$ prior highly relies on the value of hyperparameter, wheares the PC priors perform well with different values of $U$ and $\alpha$.
+The $\hat{R}$ values for this simulation study are shown in \autoref{fig:rhat_vm}.
+The plots indicate that all priors exhibit good convergence behavior when using the Stan model, with the maximum $\hat{R}$ value being less than 1.004.

+From the results in \autoref{fig:vm_simulation}, we can see that both PCU and PCP priors perform consistently across different values of $\alpha$ (resulting in different values of $\lambda$), whereas the posterior for $\operatorname{Gamma}\left(1,b\right)$ priors behaves differently, especially when the sample size is small and the concentration is high.
+This indicates that the $\operatorname{Gamma}\left(1,b\right)$ prior is sensitive to the choice of hyperparameter, whereas the PC priors show less sensitivity to the values of $U$ and $\alpha$.
 Notably, the $h_{2}$ prior also performs well in fitting the model.
-However, based on the discussion in \Cref{sec:comparison_and_investigation_of_common_priors.von_mises_distribution}, it is not recommended to employ $h_{2}$ prior when the data are highly concentrated, as it will overfit the model.
+However, based on the discussion in \Cref{sec:comparison_and_investigation_of_common_priors.von_mises_distribution}, it is not recommended to employ the $h_{2}$ prior when the data are highly concentrated, as it may favor models that are excessively distant from the base model.

-\subsubsection{Cardioid Distribution}
+\subsection{Cardioid Distribution}